PrefectHQ/prefect/docs/ui/deployments.md

 ![Viewing parameters of a deployment in the Prefect UI](/img/ui/orion-deployment-params.png)

-Currently you cannot edit the deployment within the UI.
+Currently, you cannot edit the deployment within the UI.
 To change a deployment, edit the deployment specification and use the `prefect deployment create` CLI command.
 If a deployment already exists for the specification on the API, it will be updated rather than creating a new deployment.
 See the [Deployments](/concepts/deployments/) documentation for details.